ZjpWei/PALM_package/README.md

 ## PALM

 `PALM` is a R package and it implements a quasi-Poisson-based framework designed for robust, scalable, and reproducible identification of covariate-associated microbial features in large-scale microbiome association studies and meta-analyses.
 The package can perform single-study association analysis and meta-analysis across multiple studies.
-This tutorial provides examples demonstrating meta-analysis.

 See following items for more details:

 * [`PALM` Manual](https://github.com/ZjpWei/PALM_package/blob/main/doc/PALM_0.1.0.pdf).